Hida

 What to do in the area:

-Sakurano Park is a spot spacious park where most locals enjoy picnics and enjoy looking over the river.
-During the cherry blossom season, vendors sell hot snacks.
-As it is close to Hida Furukawa, you can also take the bus to visit the town where you can overlook even more cherry blossoms.
+Sakurano Park is a spot spacious park in Takayama City where most locals can enjoy picnics and enjoy looking over the river.
+During the cherry blossom season, vendors sell hot snacks in the park area.
+It is also close to Hida Furukawa, the town that inspired the anime movie, Kimi no Nawa (your name).
+You can take a picture of the train station and library in the movie while enjoying cherry blossoms in the surrounding area.

 🌸 Sakurano Park 🌸